mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 science-fiction, this is real life here.
 WE build the tools, and by _we_ I'm including you too.

-Besides: there's no such thing as "best" tool - there are simply tools good to solve a particular set of challenges, and others that perfectly resolve a different set of challenges - and they may eventually overlap (or maybe not).
+Besides: there's no such thing as "best" tool - there are simply tools that are good to solve a particular set of challenges, and others that perfectly resolve a different set of challenges - and they may eventually overlap (or maybe not).
 This is not a discussion about the tools, the most important is for automation to happen!